OracularIS/smartrf/docs/concepts.md

 - **Seamless Auto-Population of Terminal ID and User Login Information**

-  - Our product takes the hassle out of manual input by automatically populating essential fields like Terminal ID and User Login Information directly on the RF screen.
+  - Smart RF Plus takes the hassle out of manual input by automatically populating essential fields like Terminal ID and User Login Information directly on the Smart RF Plus screen.
 When a user connects to the system, the Terminal ID is instantly fetched from the device registration, eliminating the need for repetitive entry and reducing errors.
 Additionally, the user login information is auto-filled from their profile, ensuring a smooth and efficient onboarding process each time they access the environment.

 ### **Mobile RF**